joemoose/psiops/docs/combat.md

 ## Armor

 Before calculating damage to HP, subtract the target’s armor value from the result of damage rolls.
-No one can have more than 3 points of armor.
+You can have more than 3 points of armor.

 Worn armor is usually listed as Armor 1, Armor 2, and so on.
 You usually only benefit from a secondary armor source only if it's a bonus (for example, +1 Armor) or makes sense fictionally.